micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/index.md

 **Tip 1:** To learn use of the micro_ros_setup build system hands-on, please see the [core tutorials](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/).

-***TIP:** Remember that the micro-ROS Agent can be also be used with this simple Docker command: `docker run -it --rm -v /dev:/dev --privileged --net=host microros/micro-ros-agent:foxy [OPTIONS]`*
+**Tip 2 :** Remember that the micro-ROS Agent can be also be used with this simple Docker command: `docker run -it --rm -v /dev:/dev --privileged --net=host microros/micro-ros-agent:foxy [OPTIONS]`